MansurBesleney/MansurBesleney/README.md

 - Hi, I’m @MansurBesleney
-- I’m currently a full stack developer in Turkey.
+- I’m currently a software developer in Türkiye.
 - You can reach me via besleneymansur@gmail.com

 <!---